wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.4.2 =
+* [Note] You may have noticed that our support service has become slightly less efficient in the last couple of months.
+Aside from having our (small) team use their summer vacation days, our support specialist Luigi found a full-time job and decided to start the next chapter of his career.
+We wish him the best of luck in his future endeavors.
+At the same time, we are investigating our options to keep providing the excellent level of support that many people mention when leaving a 5-star review for Slimstat.
+In order to scale up and attract new talent, we might decide to switch to a paid support model, where our users will need to purchase packages to get help for nontrivial requests.
+Please stay tuned while we discuss this internally.
+* [New] We’ve been working on optimizing the Browscap User Agent data file, and following the model we introduced a while ago, we implemented a feature that keeps the data file always up-to-date, by automatically downloading the latest version.
+So far, we were forced to release a Slimstat update in order to distribute a new version of the data file, which was not ideal.
+By switching to a dynamic workflow, you will not need to update Slimstat anymore in order to have the latest version of Browscap running on your server.
+Also, the plugin zip file is much smaller now.
+Cool, huh?

 = 4.4.1 =
 * [Fix] The option to restrict authors to see only reports for their posts was affecting other filters in some of our add-ons.